jlangr/ccode2/continuous-design.md

 As developers, we're good about getting things to work&mdash;our #1 job.
 We need to also remind ourselves that we're writers as well, and that others must consume what we write.
 Once we get our ideas onto paper, good writing demands that we revisit our spewage, and edit it to emphasize clarity.

 The sad fact is that we're *not* typically taught to edit our code.
-The vast majority of code out there shows it, and wastes copious amounts of your time as a result. [reference BOB's COMMENT ABOUT WTF's] "WTF is this code doing?"
+The vast majority of code out there shows it, and wastes copious amounts of your time as a result.
+WTFs per minute are high.

 In fact, we're often told expressly *not* to edit code.
 "If it ain't broke, don't fix it."
 There's that lame, misleading mantra again.
 If other people can't make quick sense of your code, it *is* broken.
 If you picked up a poorly-written book, one that required you to re-read sentences and paragraphs, you'd consider it a bad, broken book (we bet you had at least one of these at university).

 The mantra exists because we fear breaking things.
 Yes, code is a brittle material.
 It's pretty easy to make a dumb coding mistake in just about any programming language and not even spot it.
 As a result, we're inclined to avoid cleaning things up, despite how easy it usually is.

 Fearing making changes to our code is a quality smell.
 There are simple paths to creating the controls needed to know, with every tiny change, whether or not we've broken already-working logic.
-Visit [REF] on test-driven development to learn how.
+Visit [REF elsewhere in book] on test-driven development to learn how.

 ## Quick Steps to Clarity